Xiaojiean/MatlabFastEdgeDetection/README.md

 - Try the code on your image

 Notes:
-- Work only on 64bit machine, for 32bit machine, replace open libraries.
+- Work only on 64bit machine, for 32bit machine, replace opencv libraries.
-- Work only on squared images, a new version that works on any image size will be published soon
+- Work only on squared images, a new version that works on any image size will be published soon.

 Good Luck!